 In the Plaza de San Juan de Dios square, there are other interesting buildings such as the Town Hall, the church of San Juan de Dios and the Casa de los Pazos Miranda.

-One of the essential monuments to see in Cádiz is undoubtedly the one dedicated to the Constitution.
+One of the essential things to do in Cadiz is undoubtedly visiting the monument to Constitution.

 The deputies of the Cortes de Cádiz, aware of the importance of the document they had drafted, proposed building a monument to perpetuate its memory.
 It took more than a century to get the idea off the ground, and the occasion arose on the occasion of the celebration of the first centenary of the Constitution.